Pre-requisites for Applying for Family Reunion Visa for Germany:

 - Applicant’s ID Translation:

 You can get your ID card’s translation in courts.
 It is a very cheap service.
 I got it by giving Rs.
 300 in my city’s court.
 Make it attested from oath commissioner.
 It is also a compulsory requirement.
-Place it on number 5.
+Place it on number 5, before applying for Family Reunion Visa for Germany.

 - Spouse’s Passport: